eia3de/eia3de/devlog/0001-alternative-business-model.md

 does seem like a hard problem to tackle however, as price would have to be put on the contributions, which end up requiring more work to be done.

+The last idea I'd like to write about is the possibility of selling some *things* in limited supply and have people resell or bid over them, such as special spots in the master server list, VIP tickets for tournament broadcasts, billboards in level decors, etc.

 That's basically how I view this problem and a possible at this point in time, I'm quite keen on it, which is what pushed the start of the devlog in the first place, I felt strong enough about it that I needed to write it down.